West Virginia Assigned Risk Pool Still Exists

 Employers may be placed in the West Virginia Assigned Risk Pool.
 As of 1/1/09, Brickstreet will have the option to not renew Workers Compensation policies with certain employers.

-The West Virginia Assigned Risk Pool is where a group of insurance companies will be assigned to provide coverage for employers that could not find coverage in the voluntary/regular market.
-The carriers will accept the employers placed in the Assigned Risk Pool, but will charge the employers a much higher premium versus the same employer in the voluntary market.
+The West Virginia Assigned Risk Pool is where a group of insurance companies will be assigned to provide coverage for employers who cannot find coverage in the voluntary/regular market.
+The carriers will accept the employers placed in the Assigned Risk Pool but will charge the employers a much higher premium versus the same employer in the voluntary market.

 If you are placed in the Assigned Risk Pool, that does not mean that your company is a bad risk for Workers Compensation.
 It could result from the carriers in the voluntary market not wishing to write Workers Comp policies for a certain type of employer.
 For example, trucking companies could not find policies without being placed into the Assigned Risk Pool, even though some of their E-Mods were less than .8!